MicrosoftDocs/azure-dev-docs/articles/ux-beta/includes/assign-roles.md

 ms.custom: include file
 ---

 When developing locally, make sure that the user account that is accessing blob data has the correct permissions.
-If you plan to use the `DefaultAzureCredential` approach you will need `Storage Account Contributor` and `User Access Administrator` roles or higher.
+If you plan to use the `DefaultAzureCredential` approach you will need `User Access Administrator` role or higher in order to assign yourself a data access role.
 You can assign Azure RBAC roles to a user using the Azure portal, Azure CLI, or Azure PowerShell.
 Roles can be assigned at the following levels:

 * Specific resources, such as a storage account or a blob container
 * Resource group